rosemary-charnley-smartbear/Loopio-MCP/WORKFLOWS.md

 # Loopio MCP Server (STDIO)

-A Model Context Protocol (MCP) server that provides access to the Loopio Library Entries API via STDIO transport.
-This server exposes Loopio's library management capabilities through MCP tools, resources, and prompts for use with VS Code and other MCP clients.
+This is a Model Context Protocol (MCP) server that provides comprehensive programmatic access to the Loopio Public API v2 via STDIO transport.
+It exposes **51 tools** covering library entries, projects, compliance sets, custom fields, participants, sections, templates, and file management.
+It's designed to integrate with VS Code and GitHub Copilot, enabling AI-powered access to your entire Loopio workspace - from content library management to project collaboration and workflow automation.

 ## Workflows

-1. Sales Reps self serving on Loopio Library Question
+1. Sales Representative self serving on RFP related questions.
-2. First pass answering projects
+2. First pass on answering project questions leveraging the library.
-3. Long term library refinement and management
+3. Long term library refinement and management.